 Social media marketing is here to stay.
 More than 50 million small businesses use Facebook for their advertising, while millions more rely on Twitter, Instagram, LinkedIn, and other platforms.
-If you want to succeed in the age of social media, you need to understand what makes these networks so popular, and that starts by learning about the psychological factors that drive customers to them.
+If you want to succeed in the age of social media, you need to understand what makes these networks so popular, and that starts by learning about the psychology of social media, including the factors that drive customers to them.
 The better you understand these factors, the more you can get your followers to hit the social media sharing buttons, which brings your company greater recognition and support for the long haul.

 Social Media & Belonging

 One of the main reasons why social media sharing sites are so important for modern marketing is because they provide a sense of belonging.
 Consumers want to feel that they are part of a group that respects their opinions.
 Posting reviews of and sharing links to products or services on social media is one way of signaling that they are part of such groups and have valuable opinions to express for them.

 To take advantage of this desire for belonging, write marketing content that contains interesting facts about your product or services.
 Ideally, these facts should not be well-known but should be easy for consumers to understand.
 Those who read this content will be motivated to share it, as doing so will show their knowledge is interesting and valuable, helping them feel they truly belong in their social media groups.

 Emotion on Social Networks

 In addition to belonging, another reason for the importance of sharing on social media is the role of social networks as emotional outlets.
 From solving difficult problems to learning intriguing facts to witnessing injustices, there are many experiences that elicit sudden, intense emotions.
 Social media gives people a place to share these emotions and connect with others who feel similarly.